TevThom8/About_Me/README.md

 # Hello, I'm Tevin Thomas 📊

-I'm a computer science student with grand aspirations, dedicated to honing my skills in web development and delving into the realms of data analytics, data science, and machine learning.
-My ultimate goal is to become a software engineer or even a Machine Learning Engineer.
-Currently pursuing my BS in Computer Science at Southern New Hampshire University.
+I'm a tech enthusiast with grand ambitions.
+I live and breathe code, constantly honing my skills in web development and exploring fascinating realms like data analytics, data science, and machine learning.
+My driving force is to excel in the tech world, whether that means becoming a top-notch software engineer or diving into cutting-edge fields.
-My passion lies in crafting high-quality code and continually expanding my technical expertise.
-The idea of joining a dynamic team of developers, where we create innovative products and gain hands-on experience, truly excites me.
+Coding is my passion – I thrive on crafting high-quality, elegant solutions and expanding my technical expertise.
+The idea of joining a dynamic team of developers and creating innovative products that make a real impact gets me fired up.
+Collaborating with brilliant minds, gaining invaluable hands-on experience, and pushing the boundaries of what's possible?
+That's the dream.
-Beyond programming, I find joy in playing football, diving into books, and tuning into podcasts.
-I'm always eager for stimulating conversations and outdoor adventures, embracing a wide range of interests.
-# Projects

 ### Web Development